pytorch/torchdynamo/documentation/TROUBLESHOOTING.md

 - `logging.WARNING` (default): Print graph breaks in addition to all below log levels
 - `logging.ERROR`: Print errors only

 If a model is sufficiently large, the logs can become overwhelming.
 If an error occurs deep within a model's python code, it can be useful to execute only the frame in which the error occurs to enable easier debugging.
-There are two tools available to enable this.
-Setting the environment variable TORCHDYNAMO_DEBUG_FUNCTION to the desired function name will only run torchdynamo on functions with that name.
-Additionally there is a record/replay tool [being developed](https://github.com/pytorch/torchdynamo/pull/1089) which dumps an execution record when an error is encountered.
+There are two tools available to enable this:
+- Setting the environment variable TORCHDYNAMO_DEBUG_FUNCTION to the desired function name will only run torchdynamo on functions with that name.
+- There is a record/replay tool (set `torchdynamo.config.replay_record_enabled = True`) which dumps an execution record when an error is encountered.
 This record can then be replayed to run only the frame where an error occurred.

 ## TorchInductor Errors